NewsPolitics

 SALT LAKE CITY — The Utah State Legislature is planning to repeal a controversial bill that bans public employee unions from collective bargaining.

-The repeal of the measure was included in a call for a special session of the Utah State Legislature, where lawmakers are also planning to make changes to the redistricting process including changing candidate filing deadlines for congress; consider a joint resolution of the House of Representatives and the Senate regarding constitutional authority, including in redistricting, and the redistricting process; to clarify that the Utah Supreme Court has exclusive and original appellate jurisdiction over election, voting, and redistricting cases.
+The repeal of the law was included in a call for a special session issued by Governor Spencer Cox on Sunday.
+Lawmakers are also planning to make changes to the redistricting process including changing candidate filing deadlines for congress; consider a joint resolution of the House of Representatives and the Senate "regarding constitutional authority, including in redistricting, and the redistricting process"; and demand the Utah Supreme Court hear their appeals on it.

 Lawmakers passed House Bill 267 earlier this year, prohibiting public employee unions from collective bargaining.
-Unions rallied, gathering hundreds of thousands of signatures to force a citizen referendum on the 2026 ballot.
+Unions rallied on Capitol Hill and gathered hundreds of thousands of signatures to force a citizen referendum on the 2026 ballot.

 "The expected repeal belongs to the Utahns who stood up and signed the referendum," the Protect Utah Workers Coalition said in a statement to FOX 13 News on Sunday.
 "More than 320,000 people who signed the petition sent a clear message that public workers deserve a voice on the job.
 The coalition thanks legislative leadership for respecting the will of the people.
 This anticipated repeal preserves the rights of firefighters, police, nurses, public educators, transportation workers, airport staff, and all other critical public workers who improve the lives of Utahns every day."